f5devcentral/sslo-o365-update/README.md

   - Run the script with one of the following install options.
 Note that the install options create or replace an existing configuration, but **will not** by itself initiate an O365 URL fetch.
 To force a fetch on install, include the `--force` option.

-    - `python sslo_o365_update.py --install`  -- this option installs with the default configuration.
+    - `python3 sslo_o365_update.py --install`  -- this option installs with the default configuration.

-    - `python sslo_o365_update.py --install --config <JSON string>`  -- this option installs with a configuration passed in via serialized JSON string.
+    - `python3 sslo_o365_update.py --install --config <JSON string>`  -- this option installs with a configuration passed in via serialized JSON string.
 Any attributes not defined will take default values.

-    - `python sslo_o365_update.py --install --configfile <JSON file>`  -- this option installs with a configuration passed in via JSON file.
+    - `python3 sslo_o365_update.py --install --configfile <JSON file>`  -- this option installs with a configuration passed in via JSON file.
 Any attributes not defined will take default values.

 </details>

 <details>